Netflix is removing all of these movies tomorrow

 The Paper (two seasons)

-Power Rangers Beast Morphers (one seasons)
+Power Rangers Beast Morphers (one season)

 Shaun the Sheep (two seasons)